0

 It is important as the therapist that you assume the best and maintain a positive perspective of the partner who is gaslighting.
 You will need to help them gain perspective about their behavior and how it is impacting the relationship.
 The behaviors are keeping them from getting their needs met which might be counterintuitive to them at first.

-Gottman Interventions to use in session:
+For Our Practitioners: Gottman Interventions to Use in Session:

 • Introduce the idea of a subjective reality and coach each partner to describe theirs (remind them that this isn’t about agreeing with their partner’s perspective).